How long will it take for me to get a home?

 The whole process from application to move in may take up to 18-24 months.
 There are many factors involved with getting your home:

 - sweat equity hours,

 Do I get to choose where I live?

 Lots are offered as they become available.
 We have built homes in all parts of Hamilton County, so there is no guarantee where your lot will be.

 Who pays to build each house?

 Habitat for Humanity of Hamilton County works with faith communities, businesses, and other organizations and individuals to sponsor the building of a house.
 Such sponsors contribute a donation that goes towards buying materials for the house.
 Typically, sponsoring organizations also volunteer skilled and unskilled workers to build the house they sponsor, together with the prospective Habitat for Humanity of Hamilton County homeowners.
 Once an affiliate has built 40 houses, the monthly mortgage payments from those 40 families are sufficient to build an additional house each year.
 Thus, as mortgage payments are recycled, homeowners also sponsor Habitat for Humanity of Hamilton County houses.
 Other funding comes from grants, corporate donations, individual donations, and the Virtual ReStore.

 House size depends on the number of family members who will be living there.
-The following is the typical square footage for each house size: 950 square feet for a two-bedroom house, 1,100 square feet for a three-bedroom house, 1,250 square feet for a four-bedroom house, and 1,400 square feet for a five-bedroom house.
+However, we only build a three bedroom or bigger home.
+The following is the typical square footage for each house size: 1,100 square feet for a three-bedroom house, 1,250 square feet for a four-bedroom house, and 1,400 square feet for a five-bedroom house.
 The square foot numbers describe living space not including stairwells, crawl space and exterior storage.